jedisct1/atom-piknik/README.md

 [Piknik](https://github.com/jedisct1/piknik) has to be installed and configured on the system.
 The `piknik` executable must be in your `$PATH`.

-On MacOS, this can be easily achieved using Homebrew:
+On macOS, this can be easily achieved using Homebrew:
 ```sh
 $ brew install piknik
 ```